chocoteam/choco-solver/docs/source/3_solving.rst

 ###################
-Tuning the Resolver
+Tuning the Solver
 ###################

-Each ``Model`` is associated with a ``Resolver`` that is in charge of alternating constraint-propagation with search, and possibly learning, to compute solutions.
+Each ``Model`` is associated with a ``Solver`` that is in charge of alternating constraint-propagation with search, and possibly learning, to compute solutions.
 This object may be configured in various ways.

 *****************